-Members Prize Draw: Quarterly draw with the top prize of a car plus cash prizes.
+Members Prize Draw: Quarterly draw with the top prize of car plus cash prizes.
 If you're not in you can't win!
-So, join now at a cost of \in 4 per guarter.
+So, join now at a cost of €4 per quarter.

-Insurance: The insurance covers currently provided by your Credit Union in respect of eligible members are Loan Protection Insurance, Life Savings Insurance and Death Benefit Insurance which is designed to assist with funeral expenses.
+Insurance Services: The insurance covers currently provided free to eligible members by the credit union are Loan Protection insurance, Life Savings Insurance and Death Benefit Insurance which is designed to assist with funeral expenses.
+Other insurance services provided on a referral basis for members include Life/Non Life, Car, Home & Travel insurance.